In Hope Stories

-When I received a letter from the neurology department with details of an upcoming phone appointment after my first MRI, I found it strange that it hadn’t come from the eye clinic but when that call took place on 4 April, an hour earlier than arranged, and we spent the first 15 minutes talking about my eyesight, I let my guard down.
-Then suddenly the consultant said they’d found a large, low-grade tumour that was in a tricky and deep location but that they were going to drill into my skull to remove it.
+When I received a letter from the neurology department after my first MRI with details of an upcoming phone appointment, I found it strange that it hadn’t come from the eye clinic but when that call took place on 4 April, an hour earlier than arranged, and we spent the first 15 minutes talking about my eyesight, I let my guard down.
+Then the consultant suddenly said they’d found a large, low-grade tumour in a deep and tricky location but that they were going to drill into my skull to remove it.
 I was sitting down at the time and had tears running down my face.
 It was like a wave came over me and I just shut down.
 Deep, tricky and large aren’t three words you want to hear associated with your brain tumour.

 “‘Is it a good one or a bad one,’ I asked, to which he replied: ‘well, there aren’t any good brain tumours but yours is non-cancerous’.”

 After that I was walking around in a kind of daze and, one thing’s for sure, google isn’t your friend in that situation.
-One thing I did appreciate, though, in hindsight, is that the consultant was quite blasé about how he came out with the news, that, for him, brain tumours are so routine that mine wasn’t a big deal.
-Also, when he spoke about it being big, tricky and deep, he sounded excited and that’s what I want him to feel in order to bring his A-game and make me as well as he possibly can.
+One thing I did appreciate, though, in hindsight, is that the consultant was quite blasé about how he came out with the news.
+It was obvious that for him, brain tumours are so routine that mine wasn’t a big deal.
+Also, when he spoke about it being big, tricky and deep, he sounded excited and that’s what I wanted him to feel in order to bring his A-game and make me as well as he possibly could.

-“I also laugh and make jokes about my tumour; I take my health seriously but I think it’s important to maintain a sense of humour.”
+“I also laughed and made jokes about my tumour; I take my health seriously but I think it’s important to maintain a sense of humour.”

-It's only now I’ve done so much research that I’m able to feel optimistic about my future.
+It was only after doing so much research that I was able to feel optimistic about my future.
 You need to allow yourself to cry, to go into those dark spaces, feel and process but then you need to live your life.
-I decided to go public with my diagnosis on Facebook and TikTok because I think it’s useful to appease the fear in others entering into the same journey and I’ve had so many people reach out to put my mind at rest.
+I decided to go public with my diagnosis on Facebook and TikTok because I think it’s useful to appease the fear in others entering into the same journey and I had so many people reach out to put my mind at rest.

-My sphenoid wing meningioma is about an inch in circumference.
-Starting from my skull, it is growing inwards and has attached itself to my brain, and what was described to me as the wallpaper around my skull, and gone around my optic nerve.
+My sphenoid wing meningioma was about an inch in circumference.
+Starting from my skull, it was growing inwards and had attached itself to my brain, and what was described to me as the wallpaper around my skull and gone around my optic nerve.
 I didn’t have any recognisable symptoms but, looking back, I’ve been able to identify some things that I’d just put down to old age but now think my tumour could be responsible for, things like memory problems, struggling to remember words, fatigue and, for a couple of years, I thought I was quite depressed, which I’d been silently beating myself up about.

-“I’m a glass half full kind of girl; I think it’s really important to keep a positive mindset so am now looking at my tumour as something positive.”
+“I’m a glass half full kind of girl; I think it’s really important to keep a positive mindset so I started looking at my tumour as something positive.”

-“It’s important for people to remember that it’s not just you going through this.”
+“It’s important for patients to remember that it’s not just them going through this.”

-My brain tumour has also taken over the life of my family.
+My brain tumour took over the life of my family.
 I’m a foster carer so I have six children, four that I still look after, and I’m a mum to many more.
-I’m also an only child so my mum’s been in bits.
+I’m also an only child so my mum was in bits.
 Having a brain tumour halts your life for a while and puts you in a suspended state until those around you have dealt with it.
 I’m lucky because I’ve got a rock-solid partner.
 I went into a dark place after my diagnosis and John was right there from day one to reassure me.

 “I don’t want to fall to bits because I want my children to see me being strong.”

 We don’t ignore things, we grab them by the scruff of the neck and we don’t let them win.
 I want my children to see me as a positive, brave person.
 I’m not crumbling to bits.
-I have my moments, obviously, but I’m going to fight this.
-I’ve also decided to choose happiness.
-We’re only on this planet for a limited time anyway; no one makes it out alive so I’m not going to let my brain tumour sadden my days here.
+I have my moments, obviously, but I’m a fighter and I’ve decided to choose happiness.
+We’re only on this planet for a limited time anyway; no one makes it out alive so I’m not going to let my brain tumour journey sadden my days here.
 I’m going to be happy despite it and I want my children to see that so they choose happiness as well.

 “To others going through this, I would say don’t be afraid to take control of your own health.”